Terraform Extension for Visual Studio Code

-The HashiCorp Terraform Visual Studio Code (VS Code) extension with the Terraform Language Server adds editing features for Terraform files such as syntax highlighting, IntelliSense, code navigation, code formatting, module explorer and much more!
+The HashiCorp Terraform Extension for Visual Studio Code (VS Code) with the Terraform Language Server adds editing features for Terraform files such as syntax highlighting, IntelliSense, code navigation, code formatting, module explorer and much more!

 Get started writing Terraform configurations with VS Code in three steps: